How to provide equal access for service animals, people with disabilities

 - If the customer tells you the service provided by the dog is emotional support only, then you may deny access to the dog.

 - You may deny access to animals other than dogs and miniature horses in limited situations.

 In the unlikely event that the service dog becomes aggressive, uncontrollable or extremely disruptive, you may ask the customer to remove the animal from the restaurant.
 You may also ask a customer to remove the animal if it is not housebroken.
 However, an occasional accident is allowed and a service dog is not automatically excluded if the dog has an “accident.”
 Make certain the incident is well-documented.
-However, you should make it clear that the disabled guest is still welcome if they wish to stay without his or her service animal.
-If a restaurant “normally charges its guests for damage caused to the premises, it may charge the owner of a service animal if the animal causes damage.
+However, you should make it clear that the disabled guest is still welcome if they wish to stay without their service animal.
+If a restaurant “normally” charges its guests for damage caused to the premises, it may charge the owner of a service animal if the animal causes damage.

 More importantly, follow these quick steps to avoid violating disability rights laws: